Patrick Almond: Return to football

 After being involved in a car accident in June 2022, Almond returned to football in November 2022 playing for Shildon in the Northern Premier League Division One East, making his debut against Grimsby Borough.

 On 13 December 2022, Almond was signed on dual registration by Darlington as defensive cover during the remainder of the 2022–23 season.
 He went on to make his debut as a substitute in the FA Trophy win against Spennymoor Town on 20 December.
 During an FA Trophy match at Southend United on 14 January 2023, Almond suffered a suspected concussion and was taken to hospital locally, where he was diagnosed with a bleed on the brain and transferred to a London hospital for specialist treatment.

 After spending nearly 3 weeks in hospital Almond was discharged to start his recovery at home, with his football career in the balance, but remained hopeful and positive that a return was possible.

 Almond signed for Whitley Bay in November 2023 and made his debut against Northallerton Town in a Northern Football League Division One fixture on 11 November 2023.
 His recovery continued to progress well, with Whitley Bay Manager at the time Nick Gray, giving some positive feedback.

 At the end of the season, Almond moved on to Ashington for the start of the 2024-25 season and made 28 appearances, but he was given the opportunity to re-join previous loan club Blyth Spartans at the start of 2025 and made his first appearance in the New Years game with Morpeth Town, in the Northern Premier League.

 Moving Forward

 Almond signed for Bishop Auckland at the start of the 2025-26 season, making his debut against Whickham in the extra preliminary round of the FA Cup.
+Bishop unfortunately suffered relegation on the last day of the season, but Almond did start in every match of the campaign making an impressive 49 appearances.

+At the start of the 2026-27 season, Almond opted for a return to former club Ashington AFC, where he rejoined some familiar faces under the new Manager Marc Ellison.